willemverbuyst/vba-snippets/README.md

-# VBA Snippets

 ## What is this?

-This is a repo with some VBA snippets.
+Some VBA snippets.
 Together these will display a welcome message to the user of the workbook.

 ![](./img/diagram.JPG)
 ![](./img/overview.JPG)